gamesbook/protograf/docs/source/customised_shapes.rst

 ..
 NOTE::

-    Slices are drawn **after** the circle has been drawn, and so may obscure the stroke outline and fill color of the circle.
+    Slices are drawn **after** the circle has been drawn, and so may obscure the stroke outline, fill color and other properties of the circle.

 .. |cs1| image:: images/custom/circle/circle_slices.png
    :width: 330